How non-emergency calls can block the phone lines and mean life or death for people in real emergencies.

 And as you’ll see below, some of these calls are so unbelievable it’s hard to tell whether they’re pranks or not.

-Keep reading as we go through 8 ridiculous 911 calls that will leave you speechless.
+Keep reading as we go through 8 outrageous 911 calls that will leave you speechless.

 1. 911 Sports Updates?